How to Become a Fertility Nurse

 If your interests lie more in line with research, these opportunities are also available with fertility nursing.
 You can become involved with research trials on stem cell use, cloning, and IVF.

-As reported by the Bureau of Labor Statistics, employment for all registered nurses is projected to grow 15% in the next 10 years, and fertility nursing is no exception to the trend.
+As reported by the Bureau of Labor Statistics, Employment of registered nurses is projected to grow 12 percent from 2018 to 2028, and fertility nursing is no exception to the trend.
 Demand will be high in the coming years.

 The United States has a growing population and many women around the nation continue to face struggles with reproductive health.
 Coupled with cutting-edge stem cell research findings expanding every year, this field will continue to help women’s healthcare improve.